whisthq/monitor-webserver/README.md

 ## Development

 Here are the main setups to run this webserver locally and on Heroku.
 If developing mainly in Heroku, you should make sure to commit your latest code to GitHub, since this is where our development happens.
 We have basic continuous integration set via GitHub Actions.
-For every push or PR to master, the commit will be built and formatted via Python Black, see below.
+For every push or PR to master, the commit will be built and formatted via Python Black, and unit tests will be run via pytest.
 You should always make sure that your code passes the tests in the Actions tab.

 ### Local Setup (Windows/MacOS)